Online Book Arbitrage: Why Amazon itself is the best source of used books to resell in the world

 Let’s go more in-depth…

-Step #1: Head over to Amazon’s “advanced search” page.
+Step #1: Go to Amazon’s “advanced search” page

 From the Books category, go to the Advanced Search page (below the search bar, on the left).